Officer From Hudson Valley Dies After Sudden Illness, Leaves Behind 2 Young Kids, Wife

 "While our hearts are heavy, we will continue to do our work in the most professional manner.
 It is what Lieutenant Sgroi would have expected," the department said in the post.

-Sgroi, who was sworn into the department in July 2022, leaves behind his wife and young children.
+Sgroi, who was promoted to lieutenant in July 2022, leaves behind his wife and young children.
 Viewing and funeral arrangements will be released when they are available, police said.

 "Rest easy and in peace, Kenny.
 We'll take it from here," the department said.